amjedidiah/amjedidiah/README.md

 ## Notable Facts About Me

-- 🌱 I’m a Full Stack JS Instructor at [GoMyCode](http://gomycode.co/) 🤣
+- 🌱 I’m a Software Engineer at [Remotebase](http://remotebase.com/)
-- 🌱 I currently work as a FullStack Web Developer for eConnect Net Power Limited 🤣
-- 🔭 I recently spoke at a Student Developer conference: [7 Step Method to Achieving Your Goals As A Developer][studentbuild]!
+- 🔭 During the lockdown, I spoke at a Student Developer conference: [7 Step Method to Achieving Your Goals As A Developer][studentbuild]!
 - 👯 I’m looking to learn mobile development with React Native
 - ⚡ Fun fact: I love to listen to music as well as meet new interesting people and projects
 - 💬 Ask me about anything [here][issues]